 - There's a legend about the prophet Elijah who was treated with kindness by a poor elderly couple.
 That night their cow died.
 The Rabbi Joshua asked him why the family had to suffer like that, and Elijah explains that the Angel of Death came to the house that night for the old woman, so he prayed that it would take the cow instead.

-- She sent him because when she came back trying to find someone to take her place, he wasn't mourning for her.
+- Older Than Dirt: In the ancient Mesopotamian myth Inanna's Descent to the Netherworld, Inanna was killed and trapped in the underworld, Irkalla.
+Ereshkigal, Queen of Irkalla, would only allow her to leave if she gave another's life in return.
+Inanna sent her husband Dumuzi.
+When she came back trying to find someone to take her place, he wasn't mourning for her.
 Instead, he was lounging around under a tree (or in some versions, sleeping with another woman), leading Inanna to think he didn't care about her.
 So in a fit of hurt and anger she sends him to Irkalla... but later regrets it.

-- New World Of Darkness examples:
+- New World of Darkness examples:

 - Sin-Eaters are somewhat defined by having come back from the dead once, but their geists can ensure they come back many more times.
 Problem is, to fuel the resurrection, someone else somewhere has to die... and when the Sin-Eater wakes up again, there will be a caul over their face depicting just how the person died.

 - The mages may have powers over life and death, but even they are unable to resurrect anyone.
 There is one exception, however — the Legacy known as the Tamers of the Cave.
 One of the spells the Tamers have special knowledge of allows them to raise someone from the dead, and the odds are good that the person will Awaken sometime after that.
 The downside?
 The Tamer dies in their stead.